Welcome to bradyvisuals, home of American lifestyle photographer Kyle Brady

 Summer 2022:

-8/30/22 - Gotta keep this in the Summer section since its 92 degrees outside and not even Labor Day yet, but today was the kids FIRST DAY OF SCHOOL!
+8/30/22 - Gotta keep this in the Summer section since it's 92 degrees outside and not even Labor Day yet, but today was the kids FIRST DAY OF SCHOOL!
 Hudson is starting 3rd grade (!!!) and Rowan 1st (!).
 Even Dylan may start at Day Care 2x a week later next month.

 So yes, we're back into the school schedule.
 Welcome timing as the summer was enjoyed but ready to transition.
 School, soccer, farms, and football, here we come!